cert-manager/website/content/en/docs/concepts/certificaterequest.md

 ---

-The `CertificateRequest` is a namespaced resource in cert-manager that is used to request x509 certificates from an issuer.
+The `CertificateRequest` is a namespaced resource in cert-manager that is used to request x509 certificates from an [`Issuer`](../issuer/).
 The resource contains a base64 encoded string of a PEM encoded certificate request which is sent to the referenced issuer.
-A successful issuance will return a signed certificate, based on the certificate signing request. `CertificateRequet`s are typically consumed and managed by controllers or other systems and should not be used by humans - unless specifically needed.
+A successful issuance will return a signed certificate, based on the certificate signing request. `CertificateRequets` are typically consumed and managed by controllers or other systems and should not be used by humans - unless specifically needed.

 A simple `CertificateRequest` looks like the following: